Katalin Marosi

 Katalin Marosi (born 12 November 1979) is a Hungarian former professional tennis player.

 In her career, Marosi won 15 singles and 31 doubles titles on the ITF Women's Circuit.
 On 8 May 2000, she reached her best singles ranking of world No. 101.
 On 6 May 2013, she peaked at No. 33 in the doubles rankings.

 Playing for Hungary Fed Cup team, Marosi has a win–loss record of 15–13.

 Early life

-Her mother Ildiko is a secretary, her father Sandor a gymnastics trainer; she has one older brother (Peter).
+Her mother Ildiko is a secretary and her father Sandor a gymnastics trainer; she has an older brother (Peter).
 Marosi was introduced to tennis at age six by Antal and Eva Elekes in Budapest.
 Favorite surface of the all-court player was hardcourt, favorite shot forehand.
 Best memories include warming-up her serve with Steffi Graf in 1996 Roland Garros juniors, and winning her first ITF event.
 Marosi admired Graf because she knew everything about tennis and was so good mentally.